 The tune was published with the dance.
 It was performed by Bare Necessities (Earl Gaddis, Mary Lea, Peter Barnes, and Jacqueline Schwab) on the album Favorites of the Boston Centre.
 The music is used with permission from the Country Dance Society, Boston Centre, Inc.

-The dance contains the following figures: hand turn (allemande), turn single, circle, cast, lead, poussette (and probably others).
+The dance contains the following figures: hand turn (allemande), turn single, circle, cast, lead, poussette, back to back (and probably others).

 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.